friendly-bits/shell-scheduler/REFERENCE.md

 It can be used to e.g. collect job results or handle failures.

+When [per-job timeouts](TIMEKEEPING.md#per-job-timeouts) are in use, a timed-out job is reported with job return code `124` and the job's PID as an extra third argument — the presence of that argument is what distinguishes a scheduler-synthesized timeout from a job that genuinely exited with code `124`.

-**Note**: this callback — like every scheduler callback except the **job execution callback** — runs inside the scheduler process, which continuously has child processes exiting as jobs complete.
-On BusyBox builds where `sleep` is a NOFORK shell builtin (e.g. with `CONFIG_FEATURE_SH_STANDALONE` enabled), an in-process `sleep` in such a callback can be silently cut short by the `SIGCHLD` of an exiting job.
-If a callback needs a reliable delay, force a forked sleep, which is immune to this: `sleep <seconds> & wait "$!"`.
+**Note**: this callback — like every scheduler callback except the **job execution callback** — runs inside the scheduler process, where a plain `sleep` can be silently cut short on some BusyBox builds.
+If a callback needs a reliable delay, see [Reliable delays in callbacks](TIMEKEEPING.md#reliable-delays-in-callbacks).

 ### Scheduler termination callback (optional)